Spring or Autumn in Japan?

 Spring

-• Mid-April onwards – look further north or into the mountains
+- Mid-April onwards - head further north or into the mountains

 Autumn

-• Late November – early December – Kyoto, Tokyo, Osaka at their best
+- Late November – early December - Kyoto, Tokyo and Osaka at their best

 Final thought